Dynamics 365 Business Central

 Microsoft announced a data model for Microsoft Dynamics 365, which will be used in common with Office 365.
 It simplifies management of data and integrations across apps and business processes.

-Integration has always been a challenge for companies that want to gather data from all their business applications, and with this move, Microsoft will have taken a giant step in this direction when it is fully implemented.
-However, it should be mentioned that this is an approach that needs to be incorporated into the current version of Office 365.
-A ’preview’ of the common data model was introduced in August 2016.
+Integration has always been a challenge for companies that want to gather data from all their business applications.
+With this move, Microsoft will have taken a giant step in this direction when it is fully implemented.

 The common data model originates in Microsoft PowerApps, which is used to build business apps that can draw on data and processes in Microsoft Dynamics 365, and work on both web-based and mobile devices via predefined connectors without the need for any special development.
 This is the structure that Microsoft will implement in ERP, CRM and Office 365.

-Microsoft has also launched AppSource to support its development partners, which is a marketplace for cloud apps that businesses can buy and implement directly in their Microsoft Dynamics 365.
+Microsoft has also launched AppSource to support its development partners.
+AppSource is a marketplace for cloud apps that businesses can buy and implement directly in their Microsoft Dynamics 365 Business Central.

-Of course, this concept can already be found in many other app marketplaces but it is a new step in the Dynamics world, where partners have thus far could get their solutions reviewed and approved as a ‘Certified for Microsoft Dynamics’ but where the concept was not the app philosophy.
+Of course, this concept can already be found in many other app marketplaces but it is a new step in the Dynamics world.

-Implementation has always been the responsibility of the partner and the customer, and if customers choose to implement several add-on solutions from different partners, the interaction between the add-on solutions could become a challenge.
+Implementation has always been the responsibility of the partner and the customer, and if the customer chose to implement several add-on solutions from different partners, the interaction between the add-on solutions could become a challenge.